 When Can Inode Use Become a Problem?

-The quick answer is because there are a limited number of inodes available in any file system.
+The quick answer is that there are a limited number of inodes available in any file system.
 Every file on the system has a corresponding inode.
 A huge file uses a single inode in the file system, but a tiny file also uses one inode.